 Some utilities, like water and sewer, are provided by the City.
 Other, such as electricity, natural gas, garbage, phone, and cable, are operated by businesses.
-Bimonthly billing for City-operated utilities goes through the Finance Department.
-If you have questions about the amount you have been billed or need to make arrangements for a change in service, contact them at 503-635-0265.
+Monthly billing for City-operated utilities goes through the Finance Department.
+If you have questions about the amount you have been billed, please contact Utility Billing at 503-635-0265 or firstname.lastname@example.org.
+To start or stop service, please fill out the Service Form.
 Utility services provided by the City.

 Cable / Television

 The Metropolitan Area Communications Commission (MACC) administers the cable television franchise agreement between the City of Lake Oswego and Comcast (formerly AT&T) Cable.
 If a subscriber has a dispute with Comcast and cannot get it resolved with them, MACC is his/her advocate.